kawabata/Radical-Strokes-Chart/README.md

 counts would covered in this chart.
 For example, 艹, 之, 㐄, 及, and 辶 are counted in both 3 or 4 strokes.

+All ideographs that contains "月" components on topmost IDS structure are collected to "肉" radical besides its original radical-strokes position.

 ## Sample Screenshot

 ![Sample Screenshot](https://cloud.githubusercontent.com/assets/217020/3961395/6d4b8886-2753-11e4-9c63-b2e74eed48be.png)